-The best way to know the pace of the test is to practice under timed conditions.
+As a matter of fact, the best way to know the pace of the test is to practice under timed conditions.

 Because the IELTS exam has a time limit and you will only have so much time to complete each section.
 If you find that the time constraints prevent you from focusing on each module individually, or if you find you need more time overall to finish the course.

 Keeping this in mind, to get you acclimated to the speed of the IELTS exam, all the practice that you do with ScoreGetter’s IELTS preparation course follows the same time format as the real test.